3.5 C

 • National portrait gallery

-The National Portrait Gallery, which features a substantial collection of portraits of prominent Swedes from the 16th century to the present, is one of the castle’s most striking features.
+The National Portrait Gallery features a substantial collection of portraits of prominent Swedes from the 16th century to the present.
 See works by famous artists like Alexander Roslin, the court painter of Gustav III.
-This unique exhibition allows visitors to intimately explore the individuals who have shaped Swedish history.
+In essence, this unique exhibition allows visitors to intimately explore the individuals who have shaped Swedish history.

 • Royal apartments

 A breathtaking glimpse into the opulent lifestyle of Swedish royalty can be found in the magnificently furnished royal apartments.
-Every room is painstakingly decorated with artwork, tapestries, and period-appropriate furnishings that represent various historical periods.
+Every room is painstakingly decorated with artwork, tapestries, and period-appropriate furnishings.

 • Gustav III’s theater

-A true highlight is the 18th-century theater built by King Gustav III in one of the castle’s round Renaissance towers.
-Considered to be among the best-maintained theaters in Europe, this remarkably preserved theater occasionally hosts performances.
+King Gustav III built the 18th-century theater, a true highlight, in one of the castle’s round Renaissance towers.
+This remarkably preserved theater, which experts consider to be among the best maintained in Europe, occasionally hosts performances.

 Nearby attractions